Programs for Young Spectrum Adults

 This program for adults with autism encourages and develops social skills in a natural, fun and engaging environment.
 Young adults meet every Wednesday evening to share interests, participate in social activities of their own choosing and spend time with others.
 Social Drop-In does a wide variety of activities that encourage engagement with our local community and each other.

-Afternoon café runs every Tuesday afternoon from 3-4:30 pm and provides a comfortable environment for young adults to come hang out, play games, socialize and to just get out of their house for an afternoon.
+Chill and Connect runs every Tuesday afternoon from 1:30-4:00 pm and provides a comfortable environment for young adults to come hang out, play games, socialize and to just get out of their house for an afternoon.

 ARC now offers a monthly Ladies Night for young women with autism as a means to meet and share experiences that are unique to women on the spectrum.